VirtoCommerce/vc-docs/platform/user-guide/docs/order-management/main-objects.md

 1. Select an order from the list to view its details.

-## General Order Information
+## General order information

 ![General order information](media/order-fields-1.png)

-## Shipment, Payment, AvaTax Information
+## Shipment, payment, AvaTax information

 ![Other order information](media/other-order-information.png)